Crimix/ChangedProjectsTaskPlugin/README.md

 This caused Gradle to execute all tasks even if the fail and still report the build as failed when it is done.
 This way it is possible to run all dependent tasks and get all unit test results to present to the user.

+### Task '.run' not found in root project
+If you encounter any issue running the commands with the `-PchangedProjectsTask.run` parameter, it might be because you are using
+PowerShell on Windows which needs double quotes around such parameters.

 ## Why did I make this
 I have for at least a month been looking for a plugin or way to do this in Gradle.